5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_SVELTE.md

 - Hate React/Angular/people trying to say whichever is better, but would not want to learn Vue

 #####  But I will not start using Svelte yet .
 Why ?
 - Support for bundling/developing with TypeScript is a WIP .
-I hope it will be available in the roadmap ['soon-ish'](https://github.com/sveltejs/svelte/issues/4816) (i.e: HMR.. and VSCode)
+I hope it will be available in the roadmap ['soon-ish'](https://github.com/sveltejs/svelte/issues/4816) (i.e: HMR.. and VSCode) => NO, Svelte <3 TypeScript (https://svelte.dev/blog/svelte-and-typescript)
 - It is basically not backed (in terms of finance and contribution) by FAANG , unlike other popular UI frameworks
 - Hopefully Svelte 3.x would be more stable
 - SSR is there, but still a WIP